AndrewEllis93/Print-Tuning-Guide/articles/extrusion_multiplier.md

         - If you are printing with especially thick layer heights, you can scale the cubes up in Z a bit to ensure that you have enough solid layers.

+        - Feel free to experiment with even more layers!

 - **Top Infill Pattern:** Monotonic (filled)

     - Cura: "Top/Bottom Pattern" - set to "lines"